KoleHicok/sphinx-template/source/report/index.rst

 The components created are the blueprint for elements that will be used in the future.
 A component can be written as a function or a class that extends the ``React.Component`` class.([#f6]_) This flexibility in notation allows for those with different tastes and styles to still use React.js comfortably.
-These notations look like such:
+The following examples would represent a paragraph tag using the specified font and child text:

 .. code-block:: JavaScript